-- Talk to their baby from the early months, especially during care routines and play, even when she isn't talking back. - Respond to her actions as if they understand. - Minimise background noise so baby can listen to their voice. - Simplify speech: use short sentences, emphasise keywords, use gestures, and pause every now and then to give baby a chance to communicate.
+- Talk to their baby from the early months, especially during care routines and play, even when she isn't talking back. - Respond to her actions as if they understand. - Minimise background noise so baby can listen to their voice. - Communicate using a variety of ways words, gestures, signs, pictures and objects. - Simplify speech: use short sentences, emphasise keywords, use gestures, and pause every now and then to give baby a chance to communicate.
 Follow what she's paying attention to and talk about what captures her interest.